Targeting your campaigns

 - phpList will pull in the rest of the data/attributes for you from the subscriber profiles

-Having synchronised the data by uploading the latest data using a csv import, phpList went on to create a new list.
+Having synchronized the data by uploading the latest data using a CSV import, Ethical Pets went on to create a new list.

 In this case a new list Dog category purchasers was created (note: a private list, not public)

 Then the emails from the prestashop segmentation export were pasted in: